gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 </div><br>

 So the user interface was projected on a wall and the laser shots were recorded with a small webcam.
-The gun did not need to be connected to the Raspberry Pi because it just fires a laser.
+The gun did not need to be connected to the Raspberry Pi because it was just firing a laser.

 ### Camera Detection